Georgia Governor's Mansion: Interior

 The mansion has three levels: a lower level, the main level, and the upper level.
 The lower level has various rooms supporting the mansion.
 The ballroom is located on this level.
 The ballroom has a capacity of 175 for formal dinner and has uses for smaller functions as well.
 The pool and outside patio are also off this level.

 The main floor can be considered the State Floor.
 The majority of the rooms on this floor are used for official entertaining.
 The rooms also can be used for day-to-day activities.
 The Entrance Hall is the main entrance.
 Flanking the right side is the Georgia Library containing books written by Georgia authors.
 Flanking the left of the entrance is the guest bedroom, which is the only bedroom on the main floor.
 Toward the back of the mansion is the Circular Hall with its grand staircase.
 Located on the right is the State Dining Room and on the left the State sitting room.
 They are both used for formal state functions.
 The back center of the entrance hall contains the powder room on the right, Family Dining Room in front, and the Family Sitting Room to the left.
 The kitchen is in the back corner of the dining room.
 These are the three rooms used regularly by the family since this is the kitchen of the mansion.

 The upper floor contains the Governor's private living quarters.
 This level contains among other features the Governor's Mansion office, first lady's office, and family living room.
 There are several special bedrooms on this floor.
 The Presidential Suite with its own sitting room, bedroom, and bath has a commanding view of the front lawn.
 The Carter Bedroom, named after the former president, Lincoln Bedroom, and a couple of other bedrooms are also on this level.

 Furnishings

 All of the furnishings in the house are considered to be museum quality and make up one of the finest Federal period collections in the United States.
 These furnishings were acquired by a 70-member fine arts committee while the Mansion was being constructed.
 It is a permanent collection and belongs to the state of Georgia.
 It does not change from one administration to the next.

-Governors residing in the mansion

-Lester Maddox was the first governor to live there, followed by Jimmy Carter, George Busbee, Joe Frank Harris, Zell Miller, Roy Barnes, Sonny Perdue, Nathan Deal, and Brian Kemp, who is the mansion's current resident.